MaiHuyHoang592004/MaiHuyHoang592004/README.md

 ## In one paragraph

 Software engineer with hands-on **production operations** experience on two internal systems: I took over an outsourced fulfillment platform and adapted it for multi-workshop operations, and I built a **financial reconciliation platform** together with the accounting team.
 I own releases, database migrations and runtime troubleshooting across managed hosting and **Cloudflare Workers + D1**.
-On top of that, I have **runtime-verified Kubernetes / OpenShift and Dynatrace / OpenTelemetry** work with evidence in the repository — and I'm looking to deliver container-platform and APM solutions for **banking and financial-services** clients.
+On top of that, I have **runtime-verified Kubernetes / OpenShift and Dynatrace / OpenTelemetry** work with evidence in the repository

 ---